 As it’s highly customisable, WebCRM pricing varies depending on the type of plan you create.
 This takes into account the length of time and the number of users.
 For example, prices start at £42 per month for 2-3 users.

 Have you ever been prompted to upgrade to a larger storage plan when your phone has run out of space?

-This can also happen with your CRM system – because you’ve not deleted old and obsolete information, or because you’ve scaled so quickly that your system no longer facilitates the amount of storage you require.
+This can also happen with your CRM system – either because you’ve not deleted old and obsolete information, or because you’ve scaled so quickly that your system can no longer facilitate the amount of storage you require.

-The good news is that, as CRM systems are cloud-based, it’s very easy to get more storage.
+The good news is, since CRM systems are cloud-based, it’s easy to get more storage.
 The bad news?
 Nothing in life comes for free.

 If you’re new to CRM and no one in your business has previous experience with the system, then getting some formal training would be very useful.